1Jajen1/propCheck/README.md

 }, Tuple2.arbitrary(String.arbitrary(), Int.arbitrary()))
 ```

-Since the tuple consists of only Strings and Ints (types [defArbitrary](https://github.com/1Jajen1/propCheck/blob/master/README.md#defarbitrarya-arbitrarya) can lookup) we can shorten this to:
+Since the tuple consists of only strings and ints (types [defArbitrary](https://github.com/1Jajen1/propCheck/blob/master/README.md#defarbitrarya-arbitrarya) can lookup) we can shorten this to:
 ```kotlin
 data class User(val name: String, val age: Int)